huuishuu/osu-wiki/wiki/People/The_Team/Project_Loved_Team/en.md

 ## Trivia

 - ![][flag_US] [Toy](https://osu.ppy.sh/users/2757689) created the original team of captains in September 2017 along with the [Captain's Pick](/wiki/Beatmap/History_of_Loved#captain's-pick-and-project-loved-(sep-2017-–-present)) system that was later renamed to Project Loved.
 Until late 2019, he oversaw and managed the whole project.
-- There is a Project Loved user group on the website with group ID 31, but the listing is not public.
+- There is a Project Loved user group on the website with group ID 31.
 It is used for permissions to moderate the [Project Loved forum](https://osu.ppy.sh/community/forums/120) and promote beatmaps to the Loved category.
+Each member belonging to the group have a "LVD" tag on their profile, noting their involvement with Project Loved.
   - Until the 16th of April, 2021, the only people that had been in the group were ![][flag_US] [clayton](https://osu.ppy.sh/users/3666350), ![][flag_LT] [huu](https://osu.ppy.sh/users/6044237), ![][flag_SG] [Shoegazer](https://osu.ppy.sh/users/2520707), and ![][flag_US] [Toy](https://osu.ppy.sh/users/2757689).
 Now, all of the Project Loved Team belongs to the group.

 [flag_CA]: /wiki/shared/flag/CA.gif "Canada"